Functional Restoration Peripheral Nerve Stimulation

 There is a multifidus muscle on the left side of your spine and another on the right side.
 These two muscles work together to allow your back to bend to one side or rotate as if to look over the shoulder.

-How do People Get Multifidus Muscle Weakness?
+How Do People Get Multifidus Muscle Weakness?

 People can get multifidus muscle weakness after a back injury or chronic pain issues like wear-and-tear (degeneration) of the spinal discs.